samueljlieber/dev-documentation/content/applications/marketing/email_marketing.rst

 Email marketing
 ===============

+This is the first change in the pr for BE push process.
+Hopefully it works well.
+Also adding this one because more is better!

 Emails are an effective, fully-customizable form of communication that are able to reach any target audience - large or small.
 The success of an email is easily measurable, especially when a creative call-to-action is involved.